kamiarkordari/Advanced-Lane-Lines/README.md

 ```

 ##### Sliding Window
-We use the x-position of the base of the lane lines at the bottom of the image as the starting point to where to search for the lines.
-From that point, we can use a sliding window, placed around the line centers to find and follow the lines up to the to of the frame.
+I used the x-position of the base of the lane lines at the bottom of the image as the starting point to where to search for the lines.
+From that point, I can use a sliding window, placed around the line centers to find and follow the lines up to the to of the frame.

-We split the histogram for the two lines.
-Then, we set up a few hyperparamters for the sliding windows.
+I split the histogram for the two lines.
+Then, I set up a few hyperparamters for the sliding windows.

 ``` python
 # Choose the number of sliding windows